 2. How often and in what ways will regular education and special education work together to help my child be successful?
+Besides reading, are there other skills or challenges that my child's IEP should address?

 3. What specialized training do you have to help teach children with dyslexia?